-If all goes well and the cocoon components do protect the eye cells really well, I hope to be part of the team that drives the process of taking the idea from basic science (what I’m doing now in my PhD) right the way through to clinical trials of the component as a refined and highly effective drug to treat glaucoma and age-related macular degeneration.
+If all goes well and the cocoon components do protect the eye cells really well, I hope to be part of the team that drives the process of taking the idea from basic science (what I’m doing now in my PhD) right the way through to clinical trials of the component as a refined and highly effective method for repairing age-related macular degeneration.

 What is your dream job?

 My dream job is to be a researcher, university lecturer, science communicator, junior science inspirer, and a mother – all at once!
 I hope in some small way to make the world a better place, and I think the most effective way to do that is through encouraging curiosity and education.